Leviticus 25 – Special Sabbaths and Jubilees

 ‘So you shall observe My statutes and keep My judgments, and perform them; and you will dwell in the land in safety.
 Then the land will yield its fruit, and you will eat your fill, and dwell there in safety.
 ‘And if you say, “What shall we eat in the seventh year, since we shall not sow nor gather in our produce?”
 Then I will command My blessing on you in the sixth year, and it will bring forth produce enough for three years.
 And you shall sow in the eighth year, and eat old produce until the ninth year; until its produce comes in, you shall eat of the old harvest.

 a.
-So you shall observe My statutes and keep My judgments, and perform them; and you will dwell in the land in safety: God promised that if Israel obeyed Him, He would provide so much on the sixth year, that they will not only be supplied for the seventh year when they give the land rest, but they will also be eating the produce of the sixth year some three years later.
+So you shall observe My statutes and keep My judgments, and perform them; and you will dwell in the land in safety: God promised that if Israel obeyed Him, He would provide so much on the sixth year, that they would not only be supplied for the seventh year when they gave the land rest, but they would also be eating the produce of the sixth year some three years later.

 b.
 Then I will command My blessing on you in the sixth year: If Israel trusted God to provide as He promised in the sixth year – to provide enough for three years in the sixth year – God promised to command a blessing upon them.
 The promise was so sure that God said He would command it.

 i.
 If we obey God – even when it doesn’t make sense – we can trust He will provide our every need.
-If we seek first the kingdom of God, and His righteousness, all those practical things will be added unto us (Matthew 6:33).
+If we seek first the kingdom of God, and His righteousness, all those practical things will be provided (Matthew 6:33).